Stockport RFC

-Stockport RFC was a Rugby League club in Stockport, Greater Manchester, England.
+Stockport RFC was a Rugby League club in Stockport, England.

 The club became founder members of the Northern Rugby Football Union (now Rugby Football League) after the English rugby schism, and resultant breakaway meeting at the George Hotel, Huddersfield, in 1895.

 They played for eight seasons in the seasons 1895–96 to 1902–03, when they finished bottom of the newly instituted Division Two.

 Like several other Cheshire clubs, they participated in the Lancashire competitions.

 They had a rivalry with fellow Cheshire side Runcorn RFC.

 History

 Early days

 Stockport RFC was founded 1884 by men associated with Stockport Sunday School, the largest such school in the world at the time.

 The club first played on a field behind their HQ - The Plough Inn, Shaw Heath and the first gate was 3sh 9d. = 19p.

-On 12 January 1889 they played a friendly against the Maori touring team, attracting around 4,000 spectator’s and came away with a 3-3 draw, this was the 42nd game of the 1888/89 Maori tour and a very respectable result as the Maoris beat Ireland, Wigan, St Helens, Salford, Swansea and others quite convincingly.
+On 12 January 1889 they played a friendly against the Maori touring team, which attracted around 4,000 spectators and ended up in a 3-3 draw.
+The Maoris had just come off of beating Ireland, Wigan, St Helens, Salford, and Swansea, among others, so the draw was a somewhat notable feat.
+This was the 42nd game of the 1888/89 Maori tour.

 They managed to attract top Lancs & Yorks clubs to the Plough ground and such was the rise in popularity that they moved in with Stockport Cricket Club at Cale Green in 1890, averaging crowds of 3,000.